adaddinsane/dataobject/README.md

 no validation of _what_ is being passed, but an array as an object can be type-hinted so provide better certainty of correct code.

+All classes are abstract (which is ignored in the examples below) and must be extended in order to be used.

 Options
 -------
 One class allows the data to be written, while the other provides an immutable